The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 If a 60 mm (2.3 inch) wooden or metal pole is available, you can use the provided U-Clamps to attach the Border Gateway to the pole.

-Loosely connect the U-Clamps to the Border Gateway, then slide the gateway onto the pole from the top (if possible).
+Prepare U-Clamps: Loosely connect the U-Clamps to the Border Gateway, then slide the gateway onto the pole from the top (if possible).

-Hand-tighten the nuts, then use the 17 mm wrench to tighten the nuts.
+Tighten U-Clamp: Hand-tighten the nuts, then use the 17 mm wrench to tighten the nuts.
 Do not use excessive force to prevent damage to the Border Gateway.

-Attach the antennas.
-The LoRa antenna is attached to the top connector, LTE antenna on the bottom connector and satellite antenna is on the side.
+Attach the antennas: The LoRa antenna is attached to the top connector, LTE antenna on the bottom connector and satellite antenna is on the side.

-Attach the solar panel to the pole above the Border Gateway.
+Attach solar panel: Attach the solar panel to the pole above the Border Gateway.
 And if used, connect the Ethernet cable to a router.

-Run a connectivity test to ensure the Border Gateway is connected to the Silvanet Cloud.
+Run connectivity test: Run a connectivity test to ensure the Border Gateway is connected to the Silvanet Cloud.

 If the Border Gateway is to be attached to a tree, ensure the tree is stable and unlikely to be cut.

-Remove any branches and other obstructions at the deployment height.
+Prepare mounting area: Remove any branches and other obstructions at the deployment height.
 This allows the solar panel to have good irradiation from the sun to charge the device.
 Carefully remove a small portion of the bark with an axe or chisel where the holes in the tree will be drilled.
 This allows the gateway to hang vertically on the tree.

-With a distance between the holes at 70 mm, drill approximately 6-7 cm (2 1/5 inches) into the tree for the top loops.
-Ensure you do not split the tree or drill on an angle.
-Use the 10mm drill bit.
 When drilling into a tree, first drill a pilot hole using a small drill bit (1/4 inch / 6mm) then drill the final hole with the 10mm drill bit.
 Also, ensure you are using a drill bit for wood.
 This ensures the wood in the tree does not split.

-Carefully hammer the treenails through the top loops of the Border Gateway into the holes.
+Hammer the top treenails into the tree: Carefully hammer the treenails through the top loops of the Border Gateway into the holes.

-Carefully drill the bottom two holes using the lower holes as templates.
+Drill the bottom holes: Carefully drill the bottom two holes using the lower holes as templates.
 Be careful not to damage the Gateway case while doing so.
 Also, use a drill bit with a sufficient length to ensure the holes are at the correct depth.

-Attach the antennas.
-The LoRa antenna is attached to the top connector, the LTE antenna to the bottom connector and the satellite antenna to the connector on side of the device.
+Attach the antennas: The LoRa antenna is attached to the top connector, the LTE antenna to the bottom connector and the satellite antenna to the connector on side of the device.

-Attach the solar panel to the tree above the Border Gateway.
+Mount the solar panel: Attach the solar panel to the tree above the Border Gateway.
 And if used, connect an Ethernet cable from a router.
 See below.

 After installing the Border Gateway, attach the solar panel to the same pole or tree to provide a backup power supply.